 - Buff the Leather: After the conditioner has absorbed, buff the leather with a clean cloth to remove any excess product and bring out a soft shine.

-- Apply Leather Sealant: Finally, apply a leather sealant to protect the leather from UV rays, spills, and wear.
+- Apply Leather Protectant: Finally, apply a leather sealant to protect the leather from spills, stains, and wear.
 This step is crucial for maintaining the results of your restoration and ensuring the leather stays in top condition.

 Regular conditioning and sealing are essential leather car care tips that can significantly extend the life and appearance of your car's interior.